|

 If we put our analytic microscope to the Roman experience, we see the elements that made citizenship work:

-.
+2. It tied rewards to success.
 The Roman army was a professional army; men joined it as a career.
 Citizenship was granted upon enlistment.
 The rewards upon retirement related to rank and accomplishments.
 On the frontier, auxiliary troops received the privileges of citizenship upon completion of their enlistment term.
 Later, when citizenship was granted by Rome in a frantic bid to buy the allegiance of wavering tribes, enlistment dropped as citizens saw no point in risking their lives for something they could get anyway.

+4. It protected a voice and participation in governance.
 Locally your voice could be heard through city councils (curiae) and in some eras, it could be heard, though muffled by oligarchy, in Rome.

-, especially in regard to family, property and contracts.
+5. It maintained the rule of law and due process, especially in regard to family, property and contracts.
 The case of Paul, imprisoned and powerless, is the most famous case.

-Its also instructive to uncover what wasnt required:
+It’s also instructive to uncover what wasn’t required:

 How these Elements Worked Together

 These elements with expansion and amendment show why, at is best, Rome had strength and flexibility.
 And why it could succeed in huge projects, such as the invasion of Britain, over a long period of time, and withdraw without creating a rout.
-It could even withstand boutseven decadesof civil war, yet keep its own territory largely intact.
+It could even withstand bouts—even decades—of civil war, yet keep its own territory largely intact.

 The concept of citizenship provided strength through that most pragmatic of conditions, stability.
 The ordinary legionnaire or farmer or shopkeeper could depend on the sanctity of contracts, enlistment terms, and that the state would recognize the integrity of the family in the ordinary course of business and life.
-That meant that over the terms of those agreements, the law would enforce contractual termsmaking life predictable and more productive.
+That meant that over the terms of those agreements, the law would enforce contractual terms—making life predictable and more productive.
 Recognizing the debilitating effects of uncertainty, the Romans extended these practices even to non-citizen foreigners, so everyone knew what could be expected in the behavior of everyone else.
 Citizens had recourse to the law and to courts and foreigners doing business within the empire to a "law of nations" as it emerged20.
-Coins from Byzantium and artifacts from sub-Saharan Africa have been found in Bathlegal tender across distances that would even now challenge the most experienced foreign exchange wire transfer specialist.
+Coins from Byzantium and artifacts from sub-Saharan Africa have been found in Bath—legal tender across distances that would even now challenge the most experienced foreign exchange wire transfer specialist.

 The fact that the citizen traded taxes and military service for participation in governance and Roman law made that citizenship valuable, and worth fighting for.
-In contrast, in the empires of Romes archrivals, Parthia and later Persia, the emperors subjects were his property: their labors products and limb and life itself were disposable at the whim of the tyrant.
+In contrast, in the empires of Rome’s archrivals, Parthia and later Persia, the emperor’s subjects were his property: their labor’s products and limb and life itself were disposable at the whim of the tyrant.
 Taxation was confiscation and arbitrariness as the order of the day.
-This contrast, between fighting for something of value and fighting under compulsion or for a privilege that might be wiped away tomorrow was once the source of the Roman Legions strength.
+This contrast, between fighting for something of value and fighting under compulsion or for a privilege that might be wiped away tomorrow was once the source of the Roman Legion’s strength.

 At the same time the citizen knew what he owed in terms of service and loyalty.
 The citizen likewise knew how much in taxes he could expect to have to pay.
-And though they were not progressivegiving the slave-holding rich a competitive advantageat least there was stability in that knowledge.
+And though they were not progressive—giving the slave-holding rich a competitive advantage—at least there was stability in that knowledge.

 Thus citizenship with its comrade, the rule of law, made for personal stability.
 And stability made for strength.

-Flexibility came from the citizens participation in governance.
+Flexibility came from the citizen’s participation in governance.
 The citizen could raise a voice at town counsels, where in the short-term, the most life-affecting issues were decided.
-Were not talking New England town hall democracy of American mythology here, because Rome ever more became dominated by the landholding knights (equites riders of horses, hence our equestrian and stockholders take note equity).
+We’re not talking New England town hall democracy of American mythology here, because Rome ever more became dominated by the landholding knights (equites riders of horses, hence our equestrian and stockholders take note equity).
 These landowners influenced (or in many cases they held positions as Senators themselves) the Senators in Rome who made the big decisions largely in their own interest.
-But the citizens voice had weight locally, nevertheless, and could sway even if it did not convert the local patron.
-You wouldnt go to the gaol or be sold into slavery for speaking your mind about the local state of affairs.
+But the citizen’s voice had weight locally, nevertheless, and could sway even if it did not convert the local patron.
+You wouldn’t go to the gaol or be sold into slavery for speaking your mind about the local state of affairs.

 Paradoxically, flexibility also derived from the rule of law.
-The law, rather than fashioning a straitjacket, provided a framework for what was and wasnt tolerated.
+The law, rather than fashioning a straitjacket, provided a framework for what was and wasn’t tolerated.
 At the personal level, the law provided flexibility because the Roman citizen had title to and thus could buy, lease or sell land, the main source of wealth.
 When there is no rule of law, the human tendency is to become ultra conservative, to be chary of what you have gained lest you lose everything.
-With the rule of law there is at some securityyou know where you stand and so you can take risks.
+With the rule of law there is at some security—you know where you stand and so you can take risks.
 You can be flexible.

 At the imperial level, the Empire rested, when all is said and done, on its army.
-But the center could change strategybecome flexiblebecause its legions were a corps of professionals, resting easily in the knowledge that if they survived, their retirement would be secure.
+But the center could change strategy—become flexible—because its legions were a corps of professionals, resting easily in the knowledge that if they survived, their retirement would be secure.
 Thus the army could be thrown round the Mediterranean world, and it was.
-A legionnaires career could easily span three continents.
+A legionnaire’s career could easily span three continents.
 Yet you could dream of that quiet little farm in Tuscany or Aquitaine or southern Lusitania.

 How important is this?
-A cardinal cause of the Empires final crumbling were laws and decrees that corrupted and diluted this complex of bargains among citizens in its last years.
-As we mentioned, emperors made certain professions, and eventually farming and soldiering, mandatorily hereditary in fear that no one would take them upand for other reasons having to do with the pride, might and greed of the oligarchy, they had become uneconomic.
+A cardinal cause of the Empire’s final crumbling were laws and decrees that corrupted and diluted this complex of bargains among citizens in its last years.
+As we mentioned, emperors made certain professions, and eventually farming and soldiering, mandatorily hereditary in fear that no one would take them up—and for other reasons having to do with the pride, might and greed of the oligarchy, they had become uneconomic.
 You could no longer take comfort that your land was of inalienable value.
-Because it had to be passed on to your sons, it ceased to have value, and you and your sons became bound to itthe beginning of serfdom.
-At one point even town councilorshipsonce esteemed posts representing locally the very might of Romewere made compulsory because they didnt pay.
-When land for the soldiers wasnt forthcoming, they revolted.
+Because it had to be passed on to your sons, it ceased to have value, and you and your sons became bound to it—the beginning of serfdom.
+At one point even town councilorships—once esteemed posts representing locally the very might of Rome—were made compulsory because they didn’t pay.
+When land for the soldiers wasn’t forthcoming, they revolted.
 So it became commonplace to owe allegiance to a general, rather than the empire.
 This was part of the power that made Julius Caesar dare to cross the Rubicon.

 With every snip at the edges of the bargain, Rome and its officials became corrupted, finally corrupting the rule of law itself.

 With perhaps equal paradox, citizenship and the rule of law permitted diversity, one of the root conditions for experimentation, falsification and intellectual honesty.
-The prime example is the fact that the Roman concept of citizenship, because it was pragmatic, from its roots tolerated, as weve noted, diversity in religion.
+The prime example is the fact that the Roman concept of citizenship, because it was pragmatic, from its roots tolerated, as we’ve noted, diversity in religion.
 It sought numerical superiority, taxes and secure frontier.
-As long as religious practice didnt threaten security, people could worship as they liked.
+As long as religious practice didn’t threaten security, people could worship as they liked.

 And did.
 Cults came and went.
 Rome imported ideas of worship from the East, transmogrified them into its own constellation of gods, goddesses, and spirits without persecution.
-Its interesting that many scholars believe Byzantium lost much of its citizens support after Constantine made a minor cult, Christianity, the official state religion and his successors for the first time, made other forms of worship criminal acts.
+It’s interesting that many scholars believe Byzantium lost much of its citizens’ support after Constantine made a minor cult, Christianity, the official state religion and his successors for the first time, made other forms of worship criminal acts.
 (Paul was executed at the instigation of Jewish Christians who used Christians as a scapegoat for the Great Fire of Rome21).
 This drastic change in the law, under which all had lived for generations, put religious practice on a par with, or even superior to, the law itself, thus dissipating the rule of law itself.

 Finally, the eventual reward of inalienable land provided the citizen with a place to go and the prospect of a secure living, as secure as life got in those days.
 If you were a dissenter or outcast, or simply hated the crowds and mob psychology of Rome, you had an inalienable place to retreat to.

 Thus, even if you were from one of the Germanic or even southern Asian tribes, once inside the empire with the duties and privileges of citizenship, you were far more likely to stay inside the empire than to revert to tribal or nomadic life.22 And too, once this promise was diluted or broken, when Rome and later Byzantium became racist instead of inclusive, people on the frontier started to turn up their noses at Roman citizenship.
 Alaric, the Visigoth leader who eventually sacked Rome, and his son envisioned a united Gothic-Roman people23.
-And so failed Romes strength.
+And so failed Rome’s strength.

 Citizenship: An Ideal and a Machine

 The brilliant thing about the Roman concept of citizenship is in my mind, the fact that it was a machine.
 It was a machine that meshed the needs of the imperial state with the needs, energies and capabilities of people.
 The rule of law and the ideal of citizenship that we now uphold as sacred (as indeed we should) were, bluntly, ideas that worked for personal and imperial survival and prosperity.
-Rome realized, however imperfectly, that enfranchisement, the predictability of contracts, lack of arbitrariness, participation in governance, due process and a way for the individual to drop out (while staying in) provided strength in numbers and flexibility of response.
+Rome realized, however imperfectly, that enfranchisement, the predictability of contracts, lack of arbitrariness, participation in governance, due process and a way for the individual to drop out (while staying ‘in’) provided strength in numbers and flexibility of response.

 Strategy and the Corporate Citizen